Around-the-Clock Home Care

-Having in-home care not only ensures peace of mind for your loved one, yourself, and your family, but it also helps allow them to remain at home around their familiar surroundings.
+Having in-home care not only ensures peace of mind for your loved one, yourself, and your family.
+It also allows them to remain at home in their familiar surroundings.

 Around-the-Clock Home Care

-Around-the-clock in-home care may seem impossible, but the Homewatch CareGivers team may provide this to countless clients and their families every day – and night.
-By offering your loved one continuous care by scheduling a day and night-time caregiver in two eight-to-twelve-hour shifts.
-This allows families to relax knowing that a professional caregiver is there to assist with daily tasks and even be there in the case of an emergency.
+Around-the-clock in-home care may seem impossible, but the Homewatch CareGivers team provides it to countless clients and their families every day – and night.
+We offer your loved one continuous care by scheduling a day and night-time caregiver in two eight-to-twelve-hour shifts.
+This allows families to relax knowing that a professional caregiver is there to assist with daily tasks and monitor for emergencies at all hours.

 The Benefits of Having 24-Hour Care

 Maintain Personal Independence

-While you may assume that 24-hour care would end up taking away your loved one's independence, this is far from the truth.
-An interdependent relationship between a client and their caregiving team, can give them the confidence they need to re-engage with their world and the activities they used to love!
+While you may assume that 24-hour home care would end up taking away your loved one's independence, this is far from the truth.
+A person’s relationship with their caregiving team can give them the confidence they need to re-engage with their world and the activities they used to love!

 Comfortable At Home

 In-home caregivers allow families to keep their loved ones comfortable at home around their family, friends, pets, and familiar personal items.
-Beginning with a free in-home assessment, our team takes the time to ensure your home is as safe as possible before the start of care in the home.
+Beginning with a free in-home assessment, our team takes the time to ensure your home is as safe as possible before we start caregiving in the home.

 Social isolation and loneliness can take a toll on individuals' overall health and quality of life.
 Regardless of the specific conditions your loved one needs help with, caregivers provide both emotional and social support along the way.
-From striking up friendly conversation and sharing stories to pulling out puzzles and exploring favorite hobbies, companion care helps curb the feelings of loneliness and maybe bring more smiles.
+From striking up a friendly conversation and sharing stories to pulling out puzzles and exploring favorite hobbies, companion care helps curb feelings of loneliness and maybe brings more smiles.

-A large part of 24-hour care is helping your loved one take care of daily activities that they can't perform independently.
-This can include tasks such as bathing, dressing, and light housekeeping.
-Your customized care plan is tailored to meet the specific needs of your loved ones, helping preserve as much of their independence as possible.
+A large part of 24-hour care is helping your loved one with necessary personal care activities.
+This can include bathing, dressing, and light housekeeping.
+Your customized care plan is tailored to meet the specific needs of your loved one, helping them preserve as much of their independence as possible.

 Family Caregiver Respite